-- selling Ovintiv securities they do not own, have not fully paid for, or have no right to own (i.e. a "short sale"); - holding Ovintiv securities in a margin account or otherwise pledging Ovintiv securities as collateral for a loan; - entering into equity monetization transactions involving any Ovintiv securities which (i) have not yet vested or (ii) constitute all or part of such Covered Person's requirements (if any) under Ovintiv's minimum share ownership guidelines; and - entering into brokerage arrangements that might result in a sale at a time when they are not permitted to trade.
+- selling Ovintiv securities they do not own, have not fully paid for, or have no right to own (i.e. a "short sale"); - holding Ovintiv securities in a margin account or otherwise pledging Ovintiv securities as collateral for a loan; - entering into brokerage arrangements that might result in a sale at a time when they are not permitted to trade, other than a safe harbor plan as described in the policy; and - entering into "short swing" transactions wherein a Covered Person buys and sells or sells and buys Ovintiv securities within a six-month period.